Rheumatoid arthritis can have many symptoms. The most common are stiff, painful joints and fatigue.

 RA drugs like NSAIDs often cause ulcers or an upset stomach.

 Belly pain is sometimes a sign of a rare RA complication called rheumatoid vasculitis -- when inflammation spreads to your blood vessels.
 Weight loss and lack of appetite are other symptoms.
 Vasculitis is serious, so see a doctor right away.
+Learn more about vasculitis symptoms and types.

 If you have a hard time getting your breath and can’t figure out why, maybe RA is to blame.
 Some people with the disease, especially men who smoke or used to smoke, are more likely to get serious lung problems.